Robert D. Shadley: Early life and education

-Military career
+Career

-He began his career at Redstone Arsenal, Alabama, in a series of assignments, including service as the Training Officer and Commander of the 249th Ordnance Detachment, Unit Training Command, U.S. Army Missile and Munitions Center and School.
+Shadley began his career at Redstone Arsenal, Alabama, in a series of assignments, including service as the Training Officer and Commander of the 249th Ordnance Detachment, Unit Training Command, U.S. Army Missile and Munitions Center and School.
 He traveled overseas to serve as the Commander of the 86th Ordnance Detachment, United States Army Pacific in Japan and as advisor on the Ordnance Advisory Division, J-4, U.S. Military Assistance Command, Vietnam.
 In 1972, he returned to the U.S. and attended the Ordnance Officer Advanced Course.
 Next, he was assigned as a Research and Developments Coordinator in the Test and Evaluation Division, and later as the Chief of the Administration and Industrial Liaison Office with the United States Army Materiel Command in Alexandria, Virginia.
 In 1976, he traveled to England to be a student at the Long Armor Infantry Course at the British Royal Armor School.
 He returned to Fort Leavenworth, Kansas for an assignment as an Operations Research and Systems Analysis Officer in the Plans Division of the U.S. Army Combined Arms Center.

 After completing the U.S. Army Command and General Staff course, he held a series of assignments with III Corps at Fort Hood, Texas, culminating in his assignment as the Assistant Chief of Staff, G-4 (Logistics).
 Following his assignment as Materiel Officer for the 124th Maintenance Battalion, 2nd Armored Division at Fort Hood, and Commander of the Division Materiel Management Center, 8th Infantry Division (Mechanized) for United States Army Europe in Germany, in 1983, he assumed command of the 801st Maintenance Battalion, 101st Airborne Division (Air Assault), Fort Campbell, Kentucky.
 After attendance at the U.S. Army War College and the Defense Systems Management College, he served in a series of assignments in the Office of the Deputy Chief of Staff for Logistics for the U.S. Army, which culminated as his selection as a Special Assistant to the Deputy Chief of Staff for Logistics.